rhodemc/md1-horiseon-repo/README.md

-# Code Refactor Starter Code

-# prework-study-guide
-A study guide for UO Coding Bootcamp pre-work.

-# Prework Study Guide Webpage
+# Horiseon - Online Marketing Tactics - Refactored
+A refactored homepage for Horiseon with educational information about online marketing.

 ## Description

-I was motivated to create the Prework Study Guide Webpage because it will be a useful reference guide, not only during Bootcamp, but throughout my career.

-I built the project because I wanted a singular space to collect all of my notes, instead of having them in various locations.
+I was motivated to refactor code for Horiseon because I feel their site has useful information for those who are interested in online marketing.

-Having a singular site for my notes creates ease of use and quick reference, solving potential organizational issues.
+Having a singular site for online marketing info allows for ease of use and quick reference.
+It's a great starting point for those who want to learn more.

-Shown on the completed webpage, I learned basic coding vocabulary and basic form and function of HTML, CSS, Git and JavaScript code.
+When using the refactored site, links now function properly, text is easier to read and alt tags for images can be found.
+A deeper dive into code will show updated semantics and a condensed, logical CSS stylesheet.

 ## Installation